ccozkan/instagram-unfollowers/README.md

  - Who liked your pics the most -- numerically of course :D
  - Who never liked your pics

+**Note:** Lite version checks for the followers,unfollowers, not following backs only.

 **Also you can check other profiles too.
 Of course they need to be public or your following.**